Previous tool: Spreadsheets

-Established in 1889, The Boldt Company has grown to become a prominent construction firm in the United States, renowned for its innovative and high-quality projects.
+Established in 1889, The Boldt Company has become a prominent construction firm in the United States, renowned for its innovative and high-quality projects.
 With a commitment to constant progress and embracing state-of-the-art technologies, Boldt continually seeks opportunities to improve its operations and provide exceptional value to clients.

 Jeremy Moe, an Operations Manager, and Andy Sparapani, a Project Technology leader at Boldt, sat down with us to discuss the benefits they have experienced with Bridgit Bench.

-The Challenge:
+The Challenge

 With no centralized platform to plan their people, the team at Boldt had to rely on a series of spreadsheets for workforce planning.
 Moe discussed the challenges of trying to create an efficient process with inefficient tools: